2d TSB Engages at 2026 DISA Warfighter Summit

-Attendees pose for a photo during the 2026 DISA Warfighter Summit in Garmisch, Germany, February 10, 2026.
-Senior leaders from the 2d Theater Signal Brigade joined top officials from United States Africa Command, United States European Command, the Defense Information Systems Agency, and various military service components to discuss theater-specific communications needs and advancing joint efforts to enhance operational effectiveness across commands.
-(Courtesy photo)
+GARMISCH, Germany — Senior leaders from the 2d Theater Signal Brigade joined top officials from United States Africa Command, United States European Command, the Defense Information Systems Agency, and various military service components at the 2026 DISA Warfighter Summit, held in Garmisch, Germany, from February 9 to 12, 2026.

+The event served as a critical forum for discussing theater-specific communications needs and advancing joint efforts to enhance operational effectiveness across commands.

+Key capabilities such as transport and hybrid cloud hosting topped the agenda, with DISA highlighting ongoing development of new offerings to support combatant commands.

 |Date Taken: